Browse all

 Ecwid powers over 400,000 online stores in the US, and nearly 1 million worldwide.
 Unlike Shopify, Wix and Squarespace, which are end-to-end site building platforms, Ecwid is designed to let you start selling products on an existing website.

-The name Ecwid is short for “ecommerce widget”.
+The name Ecwid is short for “eCommerce widget”.
 So it’s a bit like WooCommerce, in that it works on top of your existing website platform - you can add product collections and a shopping cart to any kind of site, from WordPress, to Joomla, to Squarespace and Wix.

 Magento (Adobe Commerce)